macaw-cad/Sitecore-Helix-ApplicationInsights/README.md

 <add key="AppInsights:enabled" value="false" />
 ```

-Added role configuration so its better to distinquish calls to CM or CD by 2 configs:
+Added role specific configuration so it is better to distinquish calls to CM or CD by 2 configs:

 - zSitecore.Cloud.ApplicationInsights.CD.config
 - zSitecore.Cloud.ApplicationInsights.CM.config